RBrearton/py-htmx/pages/b6_ps2.md

 </blockquote>

-Well, I already plotted the dispersion relation in part c, so... see above!
+Well, I already plotted the dispersion relation, so... see above!
 If there are $N$ unit cells, there are $2N$ different normal modes, because there are two atoms per unit cell and so $2N$ degrees of freedom.

 As for the branches, there are two branches of excitation at each $k$ in the reduced zone scheme (see the plot).
 This is because there's two atoms in the unit cell.

-If we
+If we had 3 atoms in the unit cell, we'd have 3 branches of excitation at each $k$ in the reduced zone scheme.
+One of these branches would be acoustic, and the other two would be optical.
+We could never have more than 1 acoustic mode, because there's only one way to make all the atoms move in phase.

 ### Part e